SAUGATUCK PUBLIC SCHOOLS

 We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2020-21 educational progress for the Saugatuck High School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact Principal, Mark Neidlinger for assistance.

-The AER is available for you to review electronically by visiting the following web site High School Report or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following web site https://bit.ly/3GDhVop or you may review a copy in the main office at your child’s school.

 Our school HAS NOT BEEN GIVEN ONE OF THESE LABELS.

 Saugatuck High School students continue to demonstrate academic proficiency and growth on state assessment at a much higher rate than state and schools with similar demographics.
 Due to Covid-19, we do not have current data to share.
 However, based on previous state assessments, our economically disadvantaged students at SHS scored nearly 26% above the state average for economically disadvantaged students over the past two years, they still underperform slightly on state assessments compared to their peers.
-High expectations for student learning combined with high support from teachers and support staff including differentiated instruction, team teaching, paraprofessional support, transportation from homework club, office hours and formative assessment and re-teaching strategies are all being implemented to support all students and to close the achievement gap.
+High expectations for student learning combined with high support from teachers and support staff including differentiated instruction, team teaching, paraprofessional support, transportation from homework club, office hours, advisory periods, social-emotional supports, formative assessments, and re-teaching strategies are all being implemented to support our students and to close the achievement gap.
 Overall, female students outperform male students by 8% on MME assessments.

 State law requires that we also report additional information.